 Unit costs are fixed amounts and apply to all categories of eligible costs.
 They are measured by the number of months which are implemented by the eligible researchers in the action.
 Here are the unit costs per month per recruited reseacher:

-Please click for the Guide for Applicants of 2018 Call and click for the templates to draft your proposal.
-You will be writing your proposal in MS word format and uploading it as PdF format throug the participant portal of European Commission.
+Please click for the Guide for Applicants of 2020 Call and click for the templates to draft your proposal.
+You will be writing your proposal in MS word format and uploading it as PdF format through the funding and tenders portal of European Commission.
 Please click for the European Commission page for proposal submission.

 Please click for MSCA Work Programme for 2018-2020.